zixinlee/GA-data-science/West-nile-virus/README.md

 ## Data description

-**Train/Test Data** (split into separate train and validation sets for modelling) – Every week from late spring through the fall, mosquitos in traps across the city are tested for presence of WNV.
+**Train/Test Data** – Every week from late spring through the fall, mosquitos in traps across the city are tested for presence of WNV.
 These test results are summarised by date from May 2007 to Oct 2014, trap, and species.
 Location data is also provided for all the traps.

-Train Data consist of information for 2007, 2009, 2011 and 2013, while Test Data consist of information for 2008, 2010, 2012 and 2014.
+Train Data consist of information for odd-numbered years (2007, 2009, 2011 and 2013), while Test Data consist of information for even-numbered years (2008, 2010, 2012 and 2014).

 **Spray Data** – Data is provided for the locations where the City of Chicago did mosquito spraying in 2011 and 2013.
 Spraying can reduce the number of mosquitos in the area, and therefore might eliminate the appearance of WNV.

-**Weather data** – Daily weather records are provided for the period 2007 to 2014 from 2 weather stations.
+**Weather Data** – Daily weather records are provided for the period 2007 to 2014 from 2 weather stations.
 Hot and dry weather conditions are conducive for a seasonal virus like WNV, and it is worth using weather data to improve the prediction of WNV presence.